islamshaabaan/SmartHome_Atmega32/README.md

 #### In case of entering the username and password 3 times wrong, the system should give an alarm.

 ## Project Design:
-### The project is based on Layered Architecture and operates on a State Machine inside a Super Loop.
+### The project is based on Layered Architecture and operates inside a Super Loop.

 ### Peripherals used: